 Munali Nickel Mine

-In excess of $180m has already been spent by the previous owners in developing the mine, installing a concentrator and bringing the mine into production.
-However, for a number of reasons, such as the use of the wrong geological model and hence the wrong mining method being employed, this lead to uneconomic operations when the nickel price fell, and the placing of the mine on care and maintenance at the end of 2011.
+In excess of $180 million has been spent by previous owners on developing Munali and bringing the mine into production.
+However, for a number of reasons, such as the use of the wrong geological model and hence the wrong mining method being used, this led to uneconomic operations.
+When the nickel price fell in 2011, the mine was placed on care and maintenance.

 Munali Optimisation: Long Term Sustainability

 CNM is implementing further concentrator optimisations including a dedicated Cu/PGM circuit and float automation to improve recoveries.
 Longer term, further value-add may be achieved by nickel sulphate or nickel metal production which attracts a premium.